 Envisioning a New Nature Center

 On September 6, 2020, the Bobcat Fire destroyed over 30,000 acres of land, which included many parts of the Devil’s Punchbowl Natural Area, including the Nature Center, a small, roughly 1,000-square-foot wooden structure.
-As reported in this article by Julie Drake of the Antelope Valley Press, DPR has started the process to plan for the replacement of the Nature Center and is holding community workshops to gather public input.
+As reported in this article by Julie Drake of the Antelope Valley Press, DPR has the process to plan for the replacement of the Nature Center and is holding community workshops to gather public input.
 This planning project will perform the necessary environmental planning and conceptual design work to create a viable, appropriately-sized, and programmed project to replace the previous Nature Center and other related improvements that were destroyed in the Bobcat Fire.
-The new Nature Center building will address various site constraints, including the limited supply of fresh water, lack of sewer or wastewater system, and limited capacity of the existing parking lot and entry road.
+The new Nature Center building will address various site constraints, including the limited supply of fresh water, lack of sewer or wastewater system, and limited capacity of the existing lot and entry road.